The Beautiful Hilltop Haven of Erice Sicily: A Magical Village Steeped in History and Culture

 The weather in the Trapani area is variable due to the air moving in from the north.
 Rain and winds can appear unexpectedly, especially outside the summer months.
 If you plan to travel by funicular, check whether it is operational in advance.
 High winds can cause breaks in its operation.

-There are good bus connections to Trapani from Palermo.
-There is also an airport nearby.
+There are good bus connections to Trapani both from Palermo and Marsala

 Accommodation Options in Erice